gusye1234/nano-graphrag/readme.md

 😭 [GraphRAG](https://arxiv.org/pdf/2404.16130) is good and powerful, but the official [implementation](https://github.com/microsoft/graphrag/tree/main) is not very "easy" to read or hack.

-😊 This project aims to provide a simpler implementation, while retaining the core functionality.
+😊 This project aims to provide a simple implementation with few dependencies, while retaining the core functionality.

-👌 `nano-graphrag` is about 1000-lines of python, but performs [the same](#Benchmark) as the original implementation.
+👌 `nano-graphrag` is about 500-lines of code (excluding `tests` and prompts)